Citations to articles and books relating to all aspects of native North American culture and history.

 Citations to books, essays, journal articles, and government documents of the United States and Canada.
 BNNA covers all aspects of native North American culture, history and life.
 Content range covers sixteenth century through the present.
 Earliest indexed publication is from 1890; some coverage throughout 20th century; bulk of the collection was published after 1990.

-Archive of manuscripts, monographs, newspapers, periodicals and photographs on native North Americans.
+Manuscripts, monographs, newspapers, periodicals, and photographs on Native North Americans.

 Extensive historical collection of materials on the indigenous peoples of North America.
 Includes monographs, manuscripts, newspapers, periodicals and photographs.
 Sources include the National Archives and the Federal Bureau of Investigation Library, the Alaska Indian Language Collection of Gonzaga University, and the W.S.
 Prettyman photograph collection of Wichita State University.

 Large compilation of biographical material on indigenous peoples from all regions of North America.
 Includes biographies, auto-biographies, personal narratives, speeches, diaries and oral histories.

 This database represents the largest compilation ever created of biographical information on indigenous peoples from all areas of North America.
 North American Indian Thought and Culture contains around 120,000 pages of text and images, including biographies, auto-biographies, personal narratives, speeches, diaries, letters, and oral histories.
 Particular care has been taken to index this material so that it can be searched thoroughly.
 Full-length reference works also are included to give background and context to the narratives.